Safe Patient Care Act 2015

 services and private and not-for-profit day procedure centres, are not impacted

 by the legislation.

 Amendments to the Safe Patient Care Act - more Nurses and Midwives to care for Victorians

 On 19 December 2018, the Safe Patient Care (Nurse to Patient and Midwife to Patient Ratios) Amendment Bill 2018 was introduced into Parliament.

 On 21 February 2019, the Amendment Bill successfully passed through the Legislative Council.
-It is expected that changes to the Act will commence from 1 March 2019.
+Changes to the Act commenced on 1 March 2019 and changes to the Safe Patient Care (Nurse to Patient and Midwife to Patient Ratios) Regulations 2015 commenced on 6 March 2019.